TinsuAI/siufu/docs/prd.md

 #### Story 1.6: File Upload and Storage

 As a **user**,
-I want **to upload all 6 required files for a customs declaration**, so that **the system can begin processing my declaration**.
+I want **to upload all required source documents for a customs declaration**, so that **the system can begin processing my declaration**.

 **Acceptance Criteria:**
-1. API endpoint `POST /api/declarations/upload` accepts multipart form data with 6 files
+1. API endpoint `POST /api/declarations/upload` accepts multipart form data with required files: AN (single), BOL (single), CO (multiple), INVOICE (single)
-2. Validates file types: AN.pdf, BOL.pdf, CO.pdf (must be PDF), INVOICE (PDF or JPG/PNG), goodlist (XLS/XLSX), tariff (XLS/XLSX)
+2. Validates file types: AN.pdf, BOL.pdf, CO*.pdf (must be PDF), INVOICE (PDF or JPG/PNG)
-3. Validates all 6 files are present before accepting upload (per FR1)
+3. Validates all 4 required file types are present (at least 1 CO file required)
 4. Files stored in Docker volume at `./data/uploads/{declaration_id}/` with original filenames preserved
+5. Multiple CO files stored with indexed filenames (e.g., CO_1.pdf, CO_2.pdf, CO_3.pdf)
-5. Declaration record created in database with status UPLOADED and references to file paths
+6. Declaration record created in database with status UPLOADED and references to file paths (including CO file count)
-6. Returns declaration ID and status to frontend for tracking
+7. Returns declaration ID, status, and uploaded file list to frontend for tracking
-7. File size limits enforced: PDFs max 10MB, images max 5MB, Excel files max 2MB
+8. File size limits enforced: All files max 20MB with clear error messages if exceeded
-8. Clear error messages returned if validation fails (missing files, wrong types, size exceeded)
+9. Clear error messages returned if validation fails (missing files, wrong types, size exceeded)

+**Notes:**
+- Good List and EXIM Tariff are NOT uploaded via this endpoint—they are managed as knowledge base data in Epic 2 (Story 2.1)
+- Maximum CO files per declaration: 10 (reasonable business limit)

 ---